Cbyernus/SteamVR/IVROverlay::SetOverlayFromFile.md

 **Description**

 Loads the specified file and sets that texture as the contents of the overlay.
-Textures can be up to 1920x1080 i size.
+Textures can be up to 1920x1080 in size.
 PNG, JPG, and TGA files are supported in 24 or 32 bits.